 Healthcare plans provide vaccinations, pest treatments and health checks.
 They may also offer discounts on vet care and medication but won’t cover for accidents or illnesses.

-The below figures are based on what we paid out for vet treatments in 2022.
+The below figures are indicative, based on what we've paid out for some of the most common vet treatments at the end of 2023.
 However, it's important to remember that prices vary around the UK.

 Condition (most to least common) | Treatment cost and range | Potential treatment |